 That’s why when I see articulate, intelligent teenage writers at the San Francisco Writers Conference pick up their awards and get recognized for excellence, it quickens my heart, if only temporarily.

-Filed under: books, DIY, editing, indie publishing, music, violin, writing, women, life, NaNoWriMo, people, querying, reading, rewriting, womens literature, writing | Tagged: #MondayBlogs, butt in chair, creativity, finding writing time, reading, write time, writers, writing | 2 Comments »
+Filed under: books, DIY, editing, Finding Cadence, indie publishing, Joanne Huspek, music, violin, writing, women, life, NaNoWriMo, people, reading, rewriting, Self publishing, VIRTUALLY YOURS, womens literature, writing | Tagged: books, music, people, reading, reading for enjoyment, reading standards, san francisco writers conference, standards, teenagers, womens literature, writing, young readers, young writers | 2 Comments »